solispensa/Chocotone/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+### Commercial Use & Ecosystem Support

+You are free to use Chocotone for commercial purposes.
+We are proud to see this system power new products!

+However, Chocotone saves commercial developers hundreds of hours of R&D time.
+If your product generates revenue, we strongly encourage you to reinvest a portion of that success back into the project.

+Treating your donation as a maintenance cost ensures that the core system your product relies on remains bug-free, updated, and compatible with future hardware.

+> 👉 **Support the Project: Become a Commercial Sponsor!**
+> Sponsors help sustain the ecosystem and may be eligible for logo placement in our documentation.

+### Attribution Requirements

+To maintain a healthy open-source ecosystem, the following attribution is required for commercial products using this code:

+**Marketing & Documentation:** You must credit Chocotone in your manual, website, or repository.

+**Product Branding:** If you use the code without major architectural changes, please feature **"Powered by Chocotone Open MIDI Controller System"** on your product packaging or startup screen.

+**Why?** This signals quality and compatibility to your users, validates your device within the community, and helps the ecosystem grow.

 ## Contributing

 Contributions welcome!
 Please read [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines.